U.S. loan market prepares for mutual fund liquidity rule

-NEW YORK US investment firms are assessing whether their mutual funds, which help investors to save for college and retirement, are meeting regulations designed to curb risk in the asset management industry.
+NEW YORK (Reuters) - US investment firms are assessing whether their mutual funds, which help investors to save for college and retirement, are meeting regulations designed to curb risk in the asset management industry.

 The Securities and Exchange Commission (SEC) released liquidity rules in October 2016 to improve the information available to mutual fund investors and make sure that firms can convert their investments to cash and meet redemption requests during market volatility.